Duneland Athletic Conference

 The Duneland Athletic Conference (DAC) is a high school athletic conference in Indiana serving eight members of the Indiana High School Athletic Association.
-Member schools are located in the counties of Lake, LaPorte, and Porter along Indiana's Lake Michigan shore.
-Each school is classified based on enrollment as 6A or 5A for football and 4A for basketball, the classes for the largest schools in Indiana.
+Member schools are located in the counties of Lake, LaPorte, Jasper and Porter along Indiana's Lake Michigan shore.
+Each school is classified based on enrollment as from 6A to 4A.
 The Duneland Conference is also known for its gymnastics programs which have won a combined total of 35 state championship and state runner-up titles.